FAForever/fa/.github/DEVELOPMENT.md

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): useful for formatting.
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): useful to prevent common spelling mistakes.

-### For batch processing of blueprints
+### Batch processing of blueprints

 We recommend the following tooling in addition of the tooling used for development of Supreme Commander:

-- [Brew WikiGen](https://github.com/The-Balthazar/BrewWikiGen) that allows for batch processing of blueprints
+- [Brew WikiGen](https://github.com/The-Balthazar/BrewWikiGen) that allows for batch processing of blueprints.
 - [Lua 5.4](https://www.lua.org/download.html) required for the Brew WikiGen to work.

 There is a `Run.lua` file inside the Brew WikiGen source files.
 It represents the configuration of the tool.
 Copy the file and update the following fields:

 - `WikiGeneratorDirectory` needs to reference the folder where the Brew WikiGen is located.
-Requires a trailing `/`
+Requires a trailing `/`.
 - `EnvironmentData.location` needs to reference the checked out fa repository.
-Requires a trailing `/`
+Requires a trailing `/`.
-- `EnvironmentData.RebuildBlueprints` should be `true`
+- `EnvironmentData.RebuildBlueprints` should be `true`.
 - `EnvironmentData.lua` needs to reference the checked out fa repository.
-Requires a trailing `/`
+Requires a trailing `/`.
 - `EnvironmentData.LOC` needs to reference the checked out fa repository.
-Requires a trailing `/`
+Requires a trailing `/`.
 - `EnvironmentData.PostModBlueprints` needs to reference the name of a function that is in the scope of [blueprints.lua](../lua/system/Blueprints.lua).
 This function is provided all the blueprint values that are loaded in a similar fashion to how the game provides the blueprint files.

 And the following fields should be empty: